 No cardio compilation would be complete without burpees.
 They challenge every part of your body and send your heart rate soaring in no time.
 All this adds up to an exercise that burns about 10 calories per minute.

-Assuming you’re doing between 10 and 20 repetitions every minute, this is one of the best fat burning exercises out there.
+Assuming you’re doing between 10 and 20 repetitions every minute, this is one of the best fat burning exercises at home, or anywhere for that matter.
 You can torch even more calories by upping the pace.
 Just make sure you don’t let your form suffer!

 2. Jumping Lunges